wooster-core/Documentation/OBS: Troubleshooting Guide.md

 ### Lights
 **The lights don’t turn on.**
+> Make sure that the light switch on the wall is in the "on" position.
 > Try ejecting the flashdrive and re-plugging it into the system.
 > If it still doesn’t work, email the CoRE Consultants at core@wooster.edu.